hexagontruth/hexular/README.md

 ## Configuration

-The Hexular constructor accepts an optional first argument giving a model class (e.g. `Hexular.classes.models.OffsetTopology`), and any number of settings arguments.
+The Hexular function accepts an optional first argument giving a model class (e.g. `Hexular.classes.models.OffsetTopology`), and any number of settings arguments.
 Different settings are required by different model classes.

 `CubicModel` is morphologically determined by its `radius`, which gives the number of rings of cells from the center to the edge.
 So, e.g., a seven-cell grid would have radius 2.
 Conversely, `OffsetModel` takes `rows` and `cols` arguments.